chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 Updating documentation in light of breaking changes often requires the most work to update.

 #### The "Frequency" of a Change

+The 'frequency' of a change can decrease its coherence.

 | "Frequency" | Example
 | -- | -- |